Veterinary epidemiologist specialized in animal health in tropical regions

 Between 2012 and 2014, I was based at the headquarters of CIRAD in Montpellier to work on two European research projects, conduct expertise work for various institutions (ANSES, FAO), and cowrite a multidisciplinary book on family farming while pursuing a PhD in epidemiology at the Royal Veterinary College of the University of London.

-My passion in terms of research is for diseases at the interface between humans, domestic animals and wildlife in developing countries, with a special interest in emerging diseases and diseases that have an impact on the health and livelihood of local communities.
+My passion in terms of research is for diseases and health problems at the interface between humans, domestic animals and wildlife in developing countries, with a special interest in emerging diseases and diseases that have an impact on the health and livelihood of local communities.

 The results of my research aim to improve the health of human and animal populations in countries of the South, by integrating multi-scale (from technical recommendations at the local level to the regional management of disease surveillance programs) and multi-disciplinary approaches.

 Molia S, Boly I, Duboz R, Coulibaly B, Keita S, Sylla M, Ghani A, Guitian J, Grosbois V, Fournié G, Pfeiffer DU.
 Live bird markets characterization and trading network analysis in Mali: implications for the surveillance and control of avian influenza and Newcastle disease.
-Acta Trop 2016 (in press)
+Acta Trop 2016 155 77-88

 Vergne T, Guinat C, Petkova P, Gogin A, Kolbasov D, Blome S, Molia S, Pinto Ferreira J, Wieland B, Nathues H, Pfeiffer DU.
 Attitudes and Beliefs of Pig Farmers and Wild Boar Hunters Towards Reporting of African Swine Fever in Bulgaria, Germany and the Western Part of the Russian Federation.
-Transbound Emerg Dis 2015 (in press).
+Transbound Emerg Dis 2016 63(2) 194-204

 Molia S, Bonnet P, Ratnadass A. Health challenges : increasing global impact.
 In Sourisseau JM, « Family farming and the worlds to come », Editions Springer 2015, 199-216